quantaosun/OracleChat/README.md

 ```
 You will get a key file when setting up your remote server, something like ```ssh-key-2024-09-09.key```

-If you don't want to use remote server, you can proceed with your Mac/Linx, no Windows in this repo.
+### If you don't want to use remote server, you can proceed with your Mac/Linx, no Windows tutorial here, it is also possible but not introduced here.

 ## Step 1 Set Up a Virtual Environment
 ### Create a project directory